 The main reason I spent so much effort developing this recipe is for school lunches.
 I wanted something I could put in their lunches boxes they would like that had healthy carbs and fruit and no sugar.
-In their lunch boxes, I just put these, some cooked uncured bacon and their favorite vegetable.
-That gets a carb, protein, fruit and vegetable and they love this lunch.
+In their lunch boxes, I just put these whole wheat oatmeal blueberry muffins, some cooked uncured bacon, and their favorite vegetable.
+That gets a carb, protein, fruit, and vegetable and they love this lunch.

 I usually make them at night after they have gone to bed so they don’t eat them before I can pack them for lunch and then I make sure to save some for a quick breakfast the next morning.

-The original idea was for them to have the Clean Eating blueberry muffins for breakfast one day and lunch the next day, but that never seems to work out because that would require planning ahead and kid’s not sneaking these before lunch the next day.
+The original idea was for them to have the whole wheat oatmeal blueberry muffins for breakfast one day and lunch the next day, but that never seems to work out because that would require planning ahead and kid’s not sneaking these before lunch the next day.
 Oh well; they don’t seem to care that they get them two meals in a row.

 Please let me know if you try these muffins and what you think of them.

-If you like these clean eating blueberry muffins, you may also like these recipes:Print
+If you like these whole wheat oatmeal blueberry muffins, you may also like these recipes:Print

 - Preheat the oven to 375 degrees.
 Line a muffin tin with baking wrappers or grease the tins well with coconut oil.